washingtonpost/amazon-cross-account-kinesis-client-nodejs/README.md

 ![DynamoDBSetup.png](DynamoDBSetup.png)

 ### Step 2 - ARC Customer
 Please tell us your AWS account id.
-We need that in step 3.
+We need this in step 3.

 ### Step 3 - The Washington Post
 We need to create an IAM User that you can assume.